ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 with a localized string such as "Reaction: ".
 Note that a reaction could be another media type (ex: image, audio, or video), although not as universally implemented in instant messaging systems.

 Note that many systems allow multiple independent reactions per sender.
+When multiple reactions are supported, each reaction could be represented either as a separate part inside a MultiPart with `processAll` semantics, or as a separate message.
+The ensemble of multiple text reactions MUST NOT be represented as a single text part.
+Due to the semantics of Unicode characters, concatenating reactions could change their semantics, resulting in unexpected or misleading rendering, or even avenues for attack.

 Below is the annotated message in EDN and pretty printed CBOR: